Sofre/HrimthursHub-Site-and-Workload-ManagmentSystem/README.md

 ## 🎯 Project Goal

-The primary goal of ALTEA is to **streamline construction site operations** by providing:
+The primary goal of project is to **streamline construction site operations** by providing:

 1. **Centralized Management**: Single platform for all site-related data and operations
 2. **Real-time Monitoring**: Live updates on site activities, employee attendance, and material usage